 The third and final stage in the arc of female infidelity is physical intimacy with the other man.
 While this may appear to be the culmination of a linear progression—from lying to emotional connection to sexual betrayal—it’s essential to understand that these stages typically unfold in parallel, not sequence.
 Once emotional dissatisfaction sets in (Stage One), and emotional bonding with another man begins (Stage Two), the conditions are already primed for Stage Three.
 By the time physical intimacy occurs, the emotional groundwork and moral rationalizations are usually well established, making the act feel justified or even inevitable from the woman’s perspective.

-This is precisely what many male clients at Perfect Breakup fail to grasp.
+This is precisely what many male clients at Alpha Mastery fail to grasp.
 They assume that the physical act is the point of no return, when in truth, the real relationship death spiral often begins much earlier—once emotional loyalty has shifted.
 The sexual betrayal merely punctuates a process that is already emotionally and psychologically complete.
 As clinical psychologist Dr. Shirley Glass (2003) points out in Not Just Friends, many emotional affairs are "more threatening to a relationship than a one-night stand,” because they involve gradual, secret intimacy that undermines the core trust of the relationship.

 At this point, men often consider forgiveness and reconciliation.
 Two psychological patterns tend to drive this hope: